 Lay poetry was typically written in octosyllabic verse, meaning each line had 8 syllables.
 Before Marie de France’s time, some Celtic poetry was lay and involved aspects of Celtic theology, telling stories of fairies and the supernatural.
 Lay poems always rhyme, and rarely exceed 1,000 lines.

 Also spelled “lai,” lay poetry is mostly confined to the Middle Ages, as few poets dabbled in the form outside of Middle English.
-The Canterbury Tales includes instances of lay, namely The Franklin’s Tale, which explores issues of truth and magnanimity.
+The Canterbury Tales includes instances of lay, namely The Franklin’s Tale, which explores themes of truth and magnanimity.

-5. The Novel in Verse
+5. Types of Narrative Poetry: The Novel in Verse

 Among contemporary narrative poems, the novel in verse rules.
 A verse novel is exactly what it sounds like: a novel-length story told through lines of poetry, not prose.
 (If you’re not sure about the distinction between the two, take a look at our article on Prose Vs Poetry.)